DGKSK8LIFE/News-Article-Templating-System/README.md

 ## Installation

 1. git pull the project
-2. install dependencies (go modules are already handled with dep); just need to install the revel cli
+2. Install dependencies (go modules are already handled with dep); just need to install the revel cli
 3. Run the `setup.sql` script on an sql database with the name `articles`
 4. Put a valid database user in `DB_user.yaml` file
 5. Have fun and run with `revel run`
-6. *note that this is the development code; it's not ready for production out of the box*
+6. *Note that this is the development code; it's not ready for production out of the box*

 ## Dependencies